dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Blueberries Seeds Recipe.md

 Grow blueberries in your garden with these seeds!
 Blueberries make for a tasty snack.

-Can be sold: False

-Sell Price: 0 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Legendary

+Item uid: Blueberries Seeds Recipe

 Sorting priority: 22002

-Item uid: Blueberries Seeds Recipe

 # shops selling Blueberry Seeds Recipe: